 - Actively contribute: Commit your time, expertise and resources to help Music Tasmania achieve its vision and mission.

 Most Board decisions are made by consensus by applying the above qualities.
-A well-balanced Board should be diverse with a variety of skills and experience.
 Music Tasmania’s Board members may come from the public, private and not-for-profit sectors and can include members that represent different aspects of the industry, and/or hold different expertise (e.g. law, management, finance, policy, fundraising and marketing).